Holistic nursing: Holistic caring process

 Holistic nursing combines standard nursing interventions with various modalities that are focused on treating the patient in totality.
 Alternative therapies can include stress management, aroma therapy, and therapeutic touch.
 The combination of interventions allows the patient to heal in mind, body, and spirit by focusing on the patient's emotions, spirituality, and cultural identity as much as the illness.
 The six steps of the holistic caring process occur simultaneously, including assessment, diagnosis, outcomes, therapeutic plan of care, implementation, and evaluation.
 The holistic assessment of the patient can include spiritual, transpersonal, and energy-field assessments in combination with the standard physical and emotional assessments.
-The therapeutic plan of care in holistic nursing includes a highly individualized and unique plan for each patient.
-Holistic nurses recognize that the plan of care will change based on the individual patient, and therefore embrace healing as a process that is always changing and adapting to the individual's personal healing journey.
+In holistic nursing, the plan of care is individualized to each patient and adapts as the patient's condition or needs change.
+Holistic nurses emphasize the dynamic nature of healing and develop care plans that integrate physical, emotional, social, and spiritual dimensions of health.
 Therapies utilized by holistic nurses include stress management techniques and alternative or complementary practices such as reiki and guided imagery.
 These therapy modalities are focused on empowering individuals to reduce stress levels and elicit a relaxation response in order to promote healing and well-being.

 The caring for patients in holistic nursing may differ from other nursing care as some may lack in caring for the patient as a whole, which includes spiritually.
 In holistic nursing, taking care of the patient does not differ from other nursing, but is focused on mental and spiritual needs as well as physical health.
-In holistic nursing there should be a therapeutic trust between the patient and nurse, as caring holistically involves knowing the patient’s illness as whole.
+In holistic nursing there should be a therapeutic trust between the patient and nurse, as caring holistically involves knowing the patient's illness as whole.
 This can be only done by the patient who is the one to tell the nurse about the social, spiritual and internal illness that they are experiencing.
-Also as caring could be involved as assertive action, quiet support or even both which assist in understanding a person’s cultural differences, physical and social needs.
+Also as caring could be involved as assertive action, quiet support or even both which assist in understanding a person's cultural differences, physical and social needs.
 Through this the nurse is able to give more holistic care to meet the social and spiritual needs of the patient.
 The attitude of nurse includes helping, sharing and nurturing.
-In holistic caring there is spiritual care where it needs an understanding of patient’s beliefs and religious views.
-This is the reason why there should be therapeutic trust between nurse and patient, as in order to understand and respect the patient’s religious beliefs the nurse has to get information from the patient directly which is hard to get when there is not therapeutic trust.
-There is no specific order or template for how to care holistically, but the principle of holistic caring is to include patient’s social and internal needs and not just focus on treating the physical illness.
+In holistic caring there is spiritual care where it needs an understanding of patient's beliefs and religious views.
+This is the reason why there should be therapeutic trust between nurse and patient, as in order to understand and respect the patient's religious beliefs the nurse has to get information from the patient directly which is hard to get when there is not therapeutic trust.
+There is no specific order or template for how to care holistically, but the principle of holistic caring is to include patient's social and internal needs and not just focus on treating the physical illness.